XORBKPT/Encryption-Pico-Compile/README.md

 ---
 # Pico Message Gadget C++ and Assembler Builds
-The **Pico Message Gadget** is a message encryption tool for the Raspberry Pi Pico, implemented in both C++ and ARM assembly.
+The **Pico Message Gadget** is a message encryption tool for the Raspberry Pi Pico, implemented in both C++ and ARM assembly for students.
 It utilizes AES-CBC encryption with PKCS7 padding, built with the Pico SDK and mbedTLS library.
 The C++ version is designed to be accessible for beginners, while the ARM assembly version offers advanced students a deep dive into low-level programming on the ARM Cortex-M0+ processor.
 ## Features
 - Encrypts user-input messages using a 128-bit AES key and initialization vector (IV).
 - Displays ciphertext in a formatted, readable hex layout.